If you want an easy summary of this review, check out our IPVanish video review.

 - Servers in 52 countries (70 locations)

 - A pool of more than 40,000 IP addresses across 1000 servers

 - Torrenting enabled servers

 - Split tunneling

 IPVanish has in excess of 1000 servers located in 60 countries around the world.
 The company is extremely strong in Europe and the US – but also has servers in useful locations like Australia, Brazil, Japan, Asia, and South Africa.

 SOCKS5 is a versatile proxy that works with any kind of traffic.
-IPVanish is one of the few VPNs that provides a SOCKS5 proxy for free when you sign up to the VPN.
+IPVanish is one of the few VPNs that provide a SOCKS5 proxy for free when you sign up to the VPN.
 IPVanish VPN also provides a number of excellent guides for using SOCKS5 (with Deluge or uTorrent, for example).
-The benefit of a SOCK5 proxy is fast speeds, but do bear in mind that it does not provide encryption like the VPN client.
+The benefit of a SOCK5 proxy is fast speeds, but remember that it does not provide encryption like the VPN client.

 Speed and Performance

 At ProPrivacy.com, we have a scientific, server-based VPN speed test system that we use to test all the market-leading VPNs three times a day.
 This allows us to provide our readers with the most detailed and up-to-date picture of how VPNs are doing in terms of speeds.
 If you'd like to know more about our process, please read VPN Speed Testing Done Right.

 Below you can see how IPVanish compares to other VPN services in 2021.